Dknapik/website-academic/content/SGAS/intro.md

      style="display:block;float:none;margin-left:auto;margin-right:auto;width:25%">](sgasv2.png)
 <span style="color:red"> *Please note that this page is under construction.* </span>

 Hello and welcome to the Student Geometry and Analysis Seminar (SGAS) at the University of Toronto.
-This seminar's topics focus on the interplay between geometry and analysis and include (but are not limited to):
+This seminar's wide range of topics focus on the interplay between geometry and analysis and include (but are not limited to):
 - Analysis & PDEs (microlocal analysis and its application in geometric inverse problems, geometric measure theory, singularities and dynamics of nonlinear PDEs, stochastic analysis on manifolds)
 - Differential Geometry
   - Geometric flows (mean curvature flow, Ricci flow)
-  - Symplectic Geometry (Floer homology, geometric invariants such as Gromov-Witten, )
+  - Symplectic Geometry (Floer homology, geometric invariants such as Gromov-Witten)
   - Dynamical systems/applications in geometry
+- Optimal transportation

 ---
 ### **Room: tba**